-1. Governance Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Legally responsible for the Trust, schools and their governance Responsible for the Board's own processes in line with the legal requirements as set down in the Articles of Association and, for academies, the Master Funding Agreement Legally responsible for statutory compliance Delegate certain responsibilities to the LGBs and to the executive Responsible for succession planning and the recruitment and removal of Board Trustees and Local governors to ensure an appropriate balance of skills and effectiveness of Trustees and governors at a local level Responsible for ensuring that Trustees have the right level of training with their training and new Trustee/LGB induction Provide the Board and LGBs with advice and guidance to help them improve and evaluate their processes and effectiveness Make recommendations to the Board on local governance model(s) Provide administrative support for the Board Review the independence and professionalism of clerking to ensure that LGBs have effective clerking service to drive improved Are responsible for succession planning and the recruitment of LGB members to ensure an appropriate balance of skills and effectiveness Appoint LGB Chair ideally no more than 3 years and to ensure succession planning for Chair of LGB Responsible for ensuring that members have the right level of training Are responsible for evaluating its own processes and effectiveness Are responsible for maintaining its register of business interests Members are responsible for declaring any business interests they have in relation to the school.
-Responsible for securing provision of administrative support clerking for the LGB, line management and •
+1. Governance Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Legally responsible for the Trust, schools and their governance Responsible for the Board's own processes in line with the legal requirements as set down in the Articles of Association and, for academies, the Master Funding Agreement Legally responsible for statutory compliance Delegate certain responsibilities to the LGBs and to the executive Responsible for succession planning and the recruitment and removal of Board Trustees and Local governors to ensure an appropriate balance of skills and effectiveness of Trustees and governors at a local level Responsible for ensuring that Trustees have the right level of training Act on behalf of the Board to enable it to discharge its duties in relation to statutory compliance and the performance of schools Support the Board and LGBs with their training and new Trustee/LGB induction Provide the Board and LGBs with advice and guidance to help them improve and evaluate their processes and effectiveness Make recommendations to the Board on local governance model(s) Provide administrative support for the Board Review the independence and professionalism of clerking to ensure that LGBs have effective clerking service to drive improved governance Responsible for new LGB Governors' induction Are responsible for succession planning and the recruitment of LGB members to ensure an appropriate balance of skills and effectiveness Appoint LGB Chair ideally no more than 3 years and to ensure succession planning for Chair of LGB Responsible for ensuring that members have the right level of training Are responsible for evaluating its own processes and effectiveness Are responsible for maintaining its register of business interests Members are responsible for declaring any business interests they have in relation to the school.
+Responsible for securing provision of administrative support clerking for the LGB, line management and change

-Responsible for new Trustee induction Responsible for evaluating their own processes and effectiveness Responsible and accountable for evaluating the performance and effectiveness of LGBs Responsible for declaring any business interests Members of FFET approve nominated Trustees for appointment Department for Education's (DfE) Get Information about Schools (GIAS) database is kept up to date with required performance management of the clerk to the LGB Shared Drive is kept up to date with governance information via the Clerk to LGB Responsible for the line management of Principals -- -- --- --
+Responsible for new Trustee induction Responsible for evaluating their own processes and effectiveness Responsible and accountable for evaluating the performance and effectiveness of LGBs Responsible for declaring any business interests Members of FFET approve nominated Trustees for appointment Department for Education's (DfE) Get Information about Schools (GIAS) database is kept up to date with requiredthe clerk to the LGB• Shared Drive is kept up to date with governance information via the Clerk to -- --